okohll/abdocs/content/docs/tables/sensitive-data.md

 ## Potential exfiltration information
 When either option is ticked, some additional information is shown that can highlight opportunities for data to be exported.
 * Any API views which send data to third party systems
-* Any roles which are set up to allow exporting and which have users with privileges to see the table data, are shown
+* Any roles which are set up to allow exporting and which have users with privileges to see the table data